mharen/mharen.github.io/blog/2006/2006-11-vote-like-your-democracy-depends-on-it.md

 <ul>

-	<li><a href="http://www.ncfamily.org/voterguide2006/">North Carolina 2006 Voters Guide</a> by the Family Policy Council.
+	<li>[North Carolina 2006 Voters Guide](http://www.ncfamily.org/voterguide2006/) by the Family Policy Council.
 This organization sends surveys to all the candidates and posts the results.
 That's it.
 No analysis or funny talk--just scans of what the candidates wrote.
 I found most of the questions to be good and many of the responses to be very helpful in shaping my vote.</li>

-	<li><a href="http://www.sboe.state.nc.us/votersearch/seimsvot.htm">North Carolina Board of Elections</a>.
+	<li>[North Carolina Board of Elections](http://www.sboe.state.nc.us/votersearch/seimsvot.htm).
 Of course knowing who you can vote for in the local races is useful, too.
 This will tell you where to vote and who you will be voting for.</li>

 </ul>

-You can probably find similar sites for your state by <a href="http://www.wassupy.com/voter%20guide%20my_state_here">searching accordingly</a>.
+You can probably find similar sites for your state by [searching accordingly](http://www.wassupy.com/voter%20guide%20my_state_here).

 I am almost disappointed that I didn't get use an electronic voting machine.
 I was curious how they worked as I have never actually used one.
-Then again, I like the fact that my vote is not <a href="http://www.eff.org/Activism/E-voting/">surrounded in controversy</a> by floating on some USB drive or flash card or whatever.
+Then again, I like the fact that my vote is not [surrounded in controversy](http://www.eff.org/Activism/E-voting/) by floating on some USB drive or flash card or whatever.